 Easter lilies (Lilium longiflorum) are beautiful with their white trumpet flowers and are traditionally given as gifts or purchased for decoration during the holiday season.
-This year don’t toss it away after the blooms are gone–try transplanting it in your garden and you could be rewarded with more in the Fall (if you’re lucky) or next Spring (up to Zone 6).
-Here’s how:
+They produce such a lovely fragrance and when they’re arranged in groups, the display is stunning!

-To Move Outside:
+Making The Move Outside: